kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

 - Headless Kubernetes services: CoreDNS will resolve these services to either an IPv4 entry (A record), an IPv6 entry (AAAA record), or both, depending on the service's `ipFamily`.
-- Once Kubernetes service (pointing to Cluster DNS) is converted to dualstack pods will automatically get two DNS servers (one for each IP family) in their resolv.conf.
+- Once Kubernetes service (pointing to Cluster DNS) is converted to dual-stack pods will automatically get two DNS servers (one for each IP family) in their resolv.conf.

 ### Ingress Controller Operation